 Driver Instructor Training Frequently Asked Questions

-We've found that throughout ProScot Driving Instructor training the same types of questions are asked so we've collected the main ones and have provided some information and answers on these for you.
-If this doesn't answer your own questions, please do contact us on 0800 093 7897 and we'll be happy to help.
+We have listed the main questions we are often asked and provided information and answers on these for you.
+If they don’t answer your own questions, please contact us and we'll be happy to help.

 What's the maximum number of points I can have on my licence?